kbachir/DevOps-Notes/AWS/README.md

 Step 2:
 - Create Internet Gateway (IG)
-_2.1:_
+    2.1:
     - Attach the IG to our VPC
+    - Add only one rule: 0.0.0.0/0

 Step 3:
 - Create a public subnet
-_3.1_:
+    3.1:
     - Associate subnet to VPC

 Step 4:
 - Create route table/s (RT) for public subnet
-_4.1:_
+    4.1:
     - Edit routes to allow IG to allow traffic
-_4.2:_
+    4.2:
     - Associate to our public subnet
+    - (If you're making a private subnet: add a rule of 0.0.0.0/0 for the NAT instance)

 Step 5:
 - Create a security group in our public subnet to allow required ports/traffic
-- Allow port 80
+- Allow port 80 for all (public facing)
-- Allow Port 3000
+- Allow Port 3000 for all (public facing)
+- Allow port 22 for private IP
 - Allow HTTPS - SSL
 ```
+Rules for the private subnet:
+- None from our side
+- Step 1: we associate with the subnet
+- We need the db to have internet
+- So we connect private RT to Public RT so it gets internet from the NAT instance
+- Ideally there should be a third instance with the NAT instance.
+So if someone wanted to hack in, they'd need to go through app subnet > NAT subnet and then into DB subnet.
+That's a very long and difficult process.
+- NAT instance is not a simple EC2 instance: it's a specific type of instance
+- The NAT instance is empty, it's only role is to connect the DB to the internet.
+- It's essentially just an extra layer of security - an additional subnet you have to get through to access the DB

+- In the private DB route table, you connect it to the NAT instance, NOT the private gateway

+You select instance > your NAT instance and allow a 0.0.0.0/0 rule

+The PEM file is either on the local host or in an app instance.
+- **^ look into this more.**

+Data Security:
+- On Prem
+- In transit
+- On cloud

+Good example: End-to-end encryption in Whatsapp was introduced after someone stole messages in transit and Whatsapp was fined heavily.

+Jumbox/Bastion Server/NAT instance
+- You will be able to access DB instance from app through a NAT instance or a bastion server.
+The pem file gets stored in the middle ground and not the app.
+- **^ look into this more**